certicky/sscait-tournamentmanager/README.md

 #### Host machine setup

-* Clone this repo to somewhere on your Host machine.
+* Clone this repo to preferred location on your Host machine.
 * Install Java.
 * Install MySQL database server and create a database called `sc`.
   * Create a user with read & write permissions to that database.